noisiver/mod-recruitafriend/README.md

 [LevelReward](https://github.com/tkn963/mod-levelreward) : Gives players a reward of gold when reaching specific levels.

-[RecruitAFriend](https://github.com/tkn963/mod-recruitafriend) : Lets players activate recruit a friend with an in-game command.
+[ReferAFriend](https://github.com/tkn963/mod-referafriend) : Lets players activate refer a friend with an in-game command.

 [SpawnPoints](https://github.com/tkn963/mod-spawnpoints) : Makes new characters spawn in specified locations when entering the world for the first time.